jitsecurity/ide-pre-commit-hooks/README.md

-# IDE Extension pre-commit hooks
+# Jit IDE Extension pre-commit hooks
 A set of pre-commit hooks to use along with the IDE Extension.

 ## Getting Started